nickscha/fpc/project_templates/c89_nostdlib_single_header/README.md

 # {{LIB_NAME_SHORT_LOWER}}
 {{DESCRIPTION}}

-For more information please look at the "{{LIB_NAME_SHORT}}.h" file or take a look at the "examples" or "tests" folder.
+For more information please look at the "{{LIB_NAME_SHORT_LOWER}}.h" file or take a look at the "examples" or "tests" folder.

 > [!WARNING]
 > THIS PROJECT IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS PROJECT AT YOUR OWN RISK!